jilljenn/slides/ectel2022.md

 LCS: $39 - 39 - 17$ with length 3
 \end{figure}

+For each user pair in the original $\times$ fake datasets, we compute the LCS between them; it gives a \alert{matching score} which is the normalized maximum LCS on all fake users.

-For each user in the original dataset, this heuristic gives a \alert{matching score}, and we compute the Area under the ROC curve (AUC) associated with those scores for the training dataset classification task
+Original users with highest matching score are expected to be in the training set.
+To evaluate, we compute the Area under the ROC curve (AUC) associated with those scores.

-Users with too few actions (in the information entropy sense) are excluded
+Users with too few actions (in the information entropy sense) are excluded.

 # Experiments

-Baseline: Drop $p \%$ is dropping $p \%$ of rows and renumbering the user IDs
+Baseline: "Drop $p \%$" is dropping $p \%$ of rows and renumbering the user IDs

-Sequence generation model: RNN or Markov chain (probability to jump from an action to another)
+Sequence generation model: recurrent neural network (RNN) or Markov chain (probability to jump from an action to another)

-Predicting the outcome: IRT
+Predicting the outcome: Rasch model (IRT)

-## Datasets
+## Datasets (publicly available)

 - the Duolingo dataset described above, 1M rows of English people learning French
 - ASSISTments 2009 dataset (action types are mathematical skills that are accessed)